AmalKhalil/Cards-Processors-API/README.md

 - Apache CXF for JAX-RS WS
 - Apache Camel for integration, read/write batch file and parsing
 - Spring Boot as core framework
-- Spring JPA for database access, SQL database was chosen as model is simple and reorting may be needed in future
+- Spring JPA for database access, SQL database was chosen as model is simple and reporting may be needed in future
 - Spring Security for securing  rest APIs.
 Basic authentication was used as a simple technique but in real case, I would go fo OAuth
 - Spring WebSockets to provide push back notification to frontend client
-- Postgres app was used as it is supported by Heroku
+- Postgres database was used as it is supported by Heroku for free

+## To be enhanced
+- Add more test cases
+- Tune logging and turn off development logs